Connected Choice and the Brouwer Fixed Point Theorem: The Weihrauch Lattice

 \section{The Weihrauch Lattice}

-In this section we briefly recall some basic results and definitions regarding the Weihrauch lattice.
+In this section, we briefly recall some basic results and definitions regarding the Weihrauch lattice.
 The original definition of Weihrauch reducibility is due to Weihrauch and has been studied for many years (see \cite{Ste89,Wei92a,Wei92c,Her96,Bra99,Bra05}).
 Only recently it has been noticed that a certain variant of this reducibility yields a lattice that is very suitable for the classification of mathematical theorems (see \cite{GM09,Pau09,Pau10,BG11,BG11a,BBP12,BGM12}).
-The basic reference for all notions from computable analysis is \cite{Wei00}.
+The basic reference for all notions from computable analysis is \cite{Wei00}, and a survey on Weihrauch complexity can be found in \cite{BGP17}.
 The Weihrauch lattice is a lattice of multi-valued functions on represented spaces.
 A {\em representation} $\delta$ of a set $X$ is just a surjective partial map $\delta:\In\IN^\IN\to X$.
 In this situation we call $(X,\delta)$ a {\em represented space}.
 In general we use the symbol ``$\In$'' in order to indicate that a function is potentially partial.
 Using represented spaces we can define the concept of a realizer.
-We denote the composition of two (multi-valued) functions $f$ and $g$ either by $f\circ g$ or by $fg$.
+For $f:\In X\mto Y$ and $g:\In Y\mto Z$ we write $g\circ f$ or $gf$ for the {\em composition} defined by $(g\circ f)(x):=\{z\in Z:(\exists y\in f(x))\;z\in g(y)\}$ and $\dom(g\circ f):=\{x\in \dom(f):f(x)\In\dom(g)\}$.

 \begin{definition}[Realizer] Let $f : \In (X, \delta_X) \mto (Y, \delta_Y)$ be a multi-valued function on represented spaces.
 A function $F:\In\IN^\IN\to\IN^\IN$ is called a {\em realizer} of $f$, in symbols $F\vdash f$, if $\delta_YF(p)\in f\delta_X(p)$ for all $p\in\dom(f\delta_X)$. \end{definition}